mandareis/wine-log-frontend/README.md

 # Wine-log

 ### This app allows you to log every wine you've ever loved.
 You simply need to login and start creating new wine entries.
-You will always be prepared to know which wine to bring to the next get together.
+You will always know what to bring to the next get together!

 ## Installation